 "Uh huh.
 Nobody understands."

-He heard the desperation in her voice.
-Hated it.
-He moved toward her.
+He heard the desperation in her voice so he moved toward her.
 "I do."
-His hands found her arms, pulled her toward him.
-He felt her tremble against him, realized she was crying.
-Realized he was too.
-"I understand.
-We both understand."
-His arms wrapped tighter around her, he kissed her hair, her neck.
+He pulled her toward him and felt her tremble against him, then realized she was crying—that he was tearing up too.
+"I understand."
+He wrapped his arms more tightly around her and kissed her hair, then her neck.
 "You're not alone anymore, Margaret.
 Neither of us is alone anymore."

 She looked up at him.
 Her eyes, normally such a vivid blue, were drained.
 "I'm so tired of fighting all by myself."